crcdng/smart_contract_101_ligo/README.md

 # "my first Tezos smart contract"

-This short tutorial shows how to install development tools and run a minimal Tezos smart contract.
+This short tutorial shows how to install the development tools and run a minimal Tezos smart contract.
+You need a Mac (tested on an Intel Mac) and some patience during the installation steps.

+- Start from scratch, no previous knowledge necessary
 - Learn to develop a minimal Tezos smart contract
-- Start from scratch, you need a Mac (Intel) and some patience during the installation steps
 - Write code in CameLIGO (https://www.ligolang.org/)
 - Run the smart contract on a testnet (copy of the actual blockchain, no risk of value loss)